Gdoc/Admin

 Around the world, men tend to participate in labor markets more frequently than women.
 However, it only takes a glimpse of the data to see that there are huge differences across societies.

-As we can see, the numbers for most countries are well below 100%, which means that the participation of women tends to be lower than that of men.
+The ratio in most countries is well below 100%, which means that the participation of women tends to be lower than that of men.
 Yet differences are outstanding: in some countries, the ratio is below 25%.
-In others, the ratio is close to, or even slightly above 100% (i.e. there is gender parity in labor force participation or even a higher share of women participating in the labor market than men).
+In others, the ratio is close to, or even slightly above 100% (i.e., there is gender parity in labor force participation or even a higher share of women participating in the labor market than men).

 Female labor force participation is highest in the poorest and richest countries

 Female labor force participation is highest in some of the poorest and richest countries in the world.
-And it is lowest in countries with average national incomes somewhere in between.
-In other words: in a cross-section, the relationship between female participation rates and GDP per capita follows a U-shape.
+And it is often lowest in countries with middle incomes, measured by GDP per capita.
+In other words: when we compare countries at one point in time, the relationship between female participation rates and GDP per capita follows a U-shape.
 This is shown in the scatter plot here.

-To highlight continents, you can click on the continent name tags on the right panel.
-If you do this you will see that some interesting patterns emerge.
-Within Africa, there is a negative correlation (the poorest countries have the highest participation rates), while in Europe there is a positive correlation (the richest European countries have the highest participation rates).
-Indeed, these correlations within high and low-income countries seem to explain a big part of the U-shape that appears in the cross-section.
+You can highlight continents by clicking on the labels in the right panel.
+If you do this, you will see that some interesting patterns emerge.
+Within Africa, there is a negative correlation — the poorest countries have the highest participation rates.
+In Europe, this is reversed: richer countries tend to have higher participation rates — a positive correlation.
+Indeed, these correlations across high and low-income countries seem to explain a big part of the U-shape that appears in this chart.

 Female labor force participation varies with age